College of Education

 Dismissal Rules

-2. A student who fails to meet the terms of probation or is on probation for two consecutive terms will be dismissed.
+3. A student who fails to meet the terms of academic notice or is on academic notice for two consecutive terms will be dismissed.

-4. A student who fails to make progress toward a degree may be dismissed.
-Examples include failure to complete required courses, accumulation of an excessive number of incomplete grades, failure to earn credit in any semester, failure to meet the minimum grade point average in each concentration, and/or inadequate professional performance as judged by program faculty.
+5. A student who fails to make progress toward a degree may be dismissed.
+Examples include failure to complete required courses, accumulation of an excessive number of Incomplete grades, failure to earn credit in any semester, failure to meet the minimum grade point average, and/or inadequate professional performance as judged by program faculty.

 Change of Course Schedule—Dropping Courses